lpinzari/sql-psql-udy/00_psql_setup/05_parch_posey.md

 # Parch & Posey sample Data Base

 In this section we create a new database called `parch_posey`.
 To create and populate the tables in the `parch_posey` database we'll execute an external sql script `parch-and-posey.sql`.
+You can fine the file [here](../data).

 ## Create a Database with a new user